jecrs687/Courses-and-Certifications/README.md

 </details>

 ## <a name="React">Front-End With React by Hong Kong University</a>
-I did this course in coursera plataform.
+I did this course in coursera platform.
 It was a great course to became in a next level with react.
 [Here's](https://www.coursera.org/learn/front-end-react) the link for the course.
 <details>
 <summary>
 Week 1 - Introduction to React
 </summary>
 We started the development of a react application, it name is ConFusion, it is something like a menu for a restaurant with who has that name.
-I learned about components (I aready did know it, but the course was more deep than my knowlegde).
-Also, we create a page using bootstrap, react-scrap, font-awesome and other tecnologies
+I learned about components (I already did know it, but the course was deeper than my knowledge).
+Also, we create a page using bootstrap, react-scrap, font-awesome, and other technologies

 </details>